torbs/eik-lib.github.io/docs/server_rest_api.md

 An NPM package is a local replica of a package found in the [NPM registry](https://www.npmjs.com/) intended to be referenced from an HTML document and loaded by a browser.
 In most cases, with some exceptions, an NPM Package will be a library or utillity that other [Packages](#packages) depend upon.

 NPM Packages are versioned and consist of one or more files.
-A NPM package are immutable.
+An NPM package of a specific version is immutable.

 ### Endpoint Summary Table